rexlabsio/smokescreen-laravel-php/README.md

 For Laravel 5.4 and below:

-Add `\RexSoftware\Laravel\Smokescreen\ServiceProvider::class` to the providers array in `config/app.php` If you would like to use the provided facade, you can add `\RexSoftware\Laravel\Smokescreen\Facade::class` to the aliases array in `config/app.php`
+Add `\RexSoftware\Laravel\Smokescreen\ServiceProvider::class` to the providers array in `config/app.php` If you would like to use the provided facade, you can add `\RexSoftware\Laravel\Smokescreen\Facades\Smokescreen::class` to the aliases array in `config/app.php`

 ## Configuration